icopy-site/awesome/docs/awesome/awesome-elm.md

 * [runelm.io](https://runelm.io) - A place to share and run Elm code.
 * [Ellie](https://ellie-app.com/new) - The **El**m **Li**ve **E**ditor
 * [Online REPL](http://elmrepl.cuberoot.in) - The ELM Online REPL
+* [Elm on Alpine](https://github.com/wunsh/docker-alpine-elm) - The full working Docker image of Elm language built on top of Alpine.
+An easy way to start with Elm.
+No any system-wide dependencies except for Docker.